Rajagiriya

-Rajagiriya is part of the Sri Lanka's administrative capital of Sri Jayawardenapura.
+Rajagiriya is a part of the Sri Lanka's administrative capital of Sri Jayawardenapura.
 A fairly large suburb bordering Colombo, Rajagiriya lies between Borella and Ethul Kotte, straddling Parliament Road.

 History

 The area was originally known as Welikada and stretched from the Ethul Kotte bridge to the tram terminus at Borella.
 The Welikada Prison was originally within the village limits.

 The name Rajagiriya came from the former governor's residence, the grounds of which extended from Madinnagoda Road in the north to the Cotta road in the south.
 The house and grounds were later purchased by Ananda Coomaraswamy.
 According to historian Douglas Ranasinghe, a Malayali servant of Coomaraswamy's saw a large mongoose in the garden and shouted 'Raja kiriya' (meaning 'large mongoose') and the name stuck.

 There is another viewpoint about the origin of the name.
-Since Kotte kingdom was the main kingdom during 1412-1597, Rajagiriya area took a major place in Kingdom's security.
-In Sinhala Language, the word Rajagiriya is made of the combination of words 'Raja'+'Giriya'.'Raja'(රාජ) means 'King' and 'Giriya'(ගිරිය) means 'Neck' or 'Rock'.
-The castle was not that much far from Rajagiriya.
-Since there are no significant mountains or rocks and the area is almost a plain, it believes not to be meant with that Rock meaning.
-In the Sinhala language, neck is used to distinguish not only the physical part of the body, but also some very important thing.
-So those elder people who live in this area believes, 'Rajagiriya' word was made because of its importance in the Kingdom of Kotte.
+Since the Kotte kingdom was the main kingdom during 1412–1597, the Rajagiriya area took a major place in Kingdom's security.
+In the Sinhala language, the word Rajagiriya is made of the combination of words 'Raja' and 'Giriya'.
+'Raja' (රාජ) means 'King' and 'Giriya' (ගිරිය) means 'Neck' or 'Rock'.
+The castle was not very far from Rajagiriya.
+Since there are no significant mountains or rocks and the area is mostly plain, 'Giriya' is believed to mean 'Neck' in this context.
+In the Sinhala language, neck is used to distinguish not only the physical part of the body, but also something important.
+Many elders who live in this area believe that the name Rajagiriya was chosen because of its importance in the Kingdom of Kotte.

 The house was later purchased by Anagarika Dharmapala.
 The Hewavitharana Textile Training School was built within the grounds and later Hewavitharana Maha Vidyalaya.
-The house and the truncated lands were later acquired by the Obeyesekere family and it is generally known as the 'Obeyesekere Walauwa'.
+The house and the truncated lands were later on acquired by the Obeyesekere family and it is generally known as the 'Obeyesekere Walauwa'.

 The area developed because of plumbago, which was shipped up the canal network from Ingiriya in the Kalutara district for purification at the Welikada graphite works.

-The area around the Ethul Kotte bridge became a light industrial area, with the electroplastics and 'Pinnacle' factories and the Ceylon Transport Board's ticket machine workshops.
+The area around the Ethul Kotte bridge became a minor industrial area, with the electroplastics and 'Pinnacle' factories and the Ceylon Transport Board's ticket machine workshops.